kajad/kajad.github.io/index.md

 I am a linguist/researcher interested in design, creation and evaluation of **digital language resources**, and their use in **corpus linguistic research**.
 I currently split my time between [Department of Translation](https://prevajalstvo.ff.uni-lj.si/en) at the Faculty of Arts, University of Ljubljana, [Laboratory for Cognitive Modelling](https://www.fri.uni-lj.si/en/laboratory/lkm) at the Faculty of Computer and Information Science, UL, and [Department for Artificial Intelligence](https://ailab.ijs.si/) at the Jožef Stefan Institute.

-For more info, see my full CV here.
+For more info, see my [full CV here](https://github.com/kajad/kajad.github.io/blob/main/pdf/cv_kd_en_092021.pdf).

 ---
+### Research topics
+- Dependency syntax
+- Speech annotation
+- Discourse-relational devices
+- Formulaic language
+- Language technologies

 ### Current projects